rinse-repeat/zig-gh-helper/README.md

 ## Retrieve the cached ZIG

-The below restores portable ~/zig in all available GH runners.
+The below restores portable Zig into ~/zig in any of the available GitHub action runners.

 ```yaml
   - name: Pull ZIG From Cache